 For me, during the internship, it was really hard to convince some of the people to update their Microsoft Word as this was the system they were used to.
 I spent hours talking with them and promising them anything, if only they would come aboard.
 The most beneficial argument I used was explaining how much faster they can deal with problems with the new version.

 Remember, a person’s first instinct is to take care of themselves.
-Any system you implement must be beneficial to the people working for you in addition to being good for the company.
+Any online reporting system you implement must be beneficial to the people working for you in addition to being good for the company.